* * UPDATED on 07 Dec 2022 * *

 - Onion relish, to serve (optional)

-5. Add the nuts and cherries (except the 5 whole cherries), folding them in gently, without crushing or mashing the cherries.
+- Add the nuts and cherries (except for the reserved whole cherries), folding them in gently, without crushing or mashing the cherries.

-6. On a baking tray lined with baking paper, shape half the mince mixture into a 10cm by 25cm log.
+- Line a baking tray with baking paper and shape half the mince mixture into a 10cm by 25cm log.

-7. Place the chicken pieces lengthwise down the centre together with the whole sage leaves on top, followed by the 5 reserved cherries.
+- Place the chicken pieces lengthwise down the centre together with the whole sage leaves on top.

-12. Remove the foil and brush the bacon-topped terrine with more cherry jam.
-Return to the oven to bake a further 20 minutes.
+- Remove the foil and brush the bacon-topped terrine with more cherry jam.
+Return to the oven to bake for a further 20 minutes.
 Keep an eye on the terrine to make sure the bacon does not overcook.
 Re-cover the terrine if your bacon is browning too quickly.

 - Keeps for 3 days chilled